revalgovender/cv/README.md

 *Aug 2023 - Jan 2024 (5m), Hybrid*

-- Enhanced pricing breakdown for buyers and sellers by modifying Monolith APIs, allowing for regional and buyer/seller-specific price calculations
+- Enhanced pricing breakdown for buyers and sellers by modifying Monolith APIs, allowing for regional and buyer/seller-specific price calculations.
-- Improved performance of customer chat experience, by reducing latency of requests using RabbitMQ to send messages between services asynchronously
+- Improved performance of customer chat experience, by reducing latency of requests using RabbitMQ to send messages between services asynchronously.
-- Contributed to the project, new fee structure for buyers/sellers, by adding and modifying the backend endpoints exposed by the services within our scope
+- Contributed to the project, new fee structure for buyers/sellers, by adding and modifying the backend endpoints exposed by the services within our scope.
 - Refactored multiple Monolith APIs for better coding readability and performance, by reducing additional http requests, adding async calls and reducing endpoint cognitive complexity (reduced 3500+ to 1000+ lines of code).
-- Fixed numerous bugs across our scope, including resolving Resale Calculator errors, Customer Chat pricing inconsistencies, Customer Photo Upload issues and more
+- Fixed numerous bugs across our scope, including resolving Resale Calculator errors, Customer Chat pricing inconsistencies, Customer Photo Upload issues and more.
 - Led a comprehensive documentation initiative, ensuring all services were thoroughly documented and engineering onboarding processes were streamlined.